-Citation: 2013 TMOB 144 Date of Decision: 2013-09-03
+Citation: 2013 TMOB 145 Date of Decision: 2013-09-03

 IN THE MATTER OF AN OPPOSITION by Canadian Council of Professional Engineers c.o.b.
-Engineers Canada (CCPE) to application No. 1,450,250 for the trade-mark REM SURFACE ENGINEERING in the name of REM Chemicals, Inc.
+Engineers Canada (CCPE) to application No. 1,450,269 for the trade-mark REM SURFACE ENGINEERING & Design in the name of REM Chemicals, Inc.

-[1] On September 1, 2009 REM Chemicals, Inc. (the Applicant) filed an application to register the trade-mark REM SURFACE ENGINEERING (the Mark).
-The application for the Mark claims the following wares and services on the following bases:
+[1] On September 2, 2009 REM Chemicals, Inc. (the Applicant) filed an application to register the trade-mark REM SURFACE ENGINEERING & Design, shown below.

+[2] The application claims the following wares and services, on the following bases: